None but the Brave: Theatrical run

 None but the Brave debuted in Japan on January 15, 1965, followed by a roadshow theatrical release throughout the United States the next month.
 Warner Bros. managed the international release, except in Japan and the then-American-occupied Okinawa, where Toho handled distribution.
 The Japanese version ran for 99 minutes, while the American cut lasted 105 minutes.
 The American premiere was held at Chicago's Oriental Theatre on February 11, with Sands and Tony Bill in attendance.
 It went on to gross there over its first four days.
 On February 24, it opened in 100 theaters across New York.
 The film was also shown as a double feature with Zulu (1964) in Provo, Utah.

 Boxoffice listed None but the Brave amongst the Top Hits of 1964 and 1965, with earnings 168% above the film industry average.
-It earned in distributors' rentals in the United States and Canada, making it a moderate box office success there.
-In the 1960s, rentals typically represented about 50% of the box office gross for major films, a consensus supported by industry analyses.
-Thus, the film likely had a North American box office total of around $5 million.
+It earned in distributor rentals in the United States and Canada, making it a moderate box office success there.
+In 1965, rentals typically represented roughly 27.6% (U.S. only) to 29.8% (U.S. and Canada) of a film's total box office gross.
+This suggests the film grossed approximately at the North American box office.
 The film also sold 1.2 million tickets in Spain, and 732.6 thousand in France.

 Sinatra's first date with his future wife, Mia Farrow, was a screening of the film.